Nonlocal $H$-convergence for topologically nontrivial domains: Introduction

 Let $(E_n)_n$ be a bounded sequence in $\dom(\curl^*)$ and assume $\{\dive \varepsilon_n E_n; n\in \N\}$ to be bounded in $L_2(\Omega)$.
 Then $(E_n)_n$ contains an $L_2(\Omega)^3$-convergent subsequence. \end{thmABC}

 The methods developed here also work for a different set of boundary conditions.
-Thus, analogous results also hold for the magneto-static equations.
+Thus, analogous results also hold for the magneto-static equations; the corresponding boundary conditions are the so-called `Transverse Magnetic Boundary Conditions' or `magnetic boundary condition' in short, see, e.g., \cite[eq.~(1.59)]{LS19}.
 In particular, a compactness statement with moving magnetic permittivities also holds even though, we will not explicitly spell out the result here.
 The whole theory developed here -- similar to the notion of nonlocal $H$-convergence in \cite{W18_NHC} -- is based on the concept of (closed/compact) Hilbert complexes.
 In order to keep the present manuscript as accessible as possible we refrain from providing the general statements in the framework of Hilbert complexes and rather refer to future research.
 Consequently, we shall also address the particular cases for other established closed/compact Hilbert complexes in a forthcoming publication.

 Before we provide a brief overview of the arrangement of the contents of the paper we provide a short literature review to relevant results regarding the article at hand.